ftnext/plone_conf_2018/about_pyweb/PITCHME.md

   - Geographic data
   - Web framework

+Note:

+It is a 20 minute talk and target level is Intermediate.
+Talk keywords are Django, Geographic data and Web framework.

 ---

 ### 14:30 - 14:50
 # Sphinx customization for OGP support.
 ## Takayuki Shimizukawa

+Note:

+From 2:30 pm to 2:50 pm, there is a talk "Sphinx customization for OGP support" by Takayuki Shimizukawa.

 +++